 It’s impossible to ensure your emails look good on every desktop client, web client and device.
 There just aren’t enough hours in the day to design, code, and test for all those experiences.

 Email with a mobile-ready design is no longer nice to have: It’s critical.
 You need a modern email service provider that takes the hard work out of email design so you can focus on perfecting your message and optimizing your campaign for maximum opens, click-throughs, and conversions across all platforms.
 Modern email software provides you peace of mind, knowing your emails will look awesome and work well on every possible screen.

-You need templates that will automatically be optimized for both desktop and mobile email clients.
+You need email marketing templates that are already optimized for both desktop and mobile email clients.
 This means you know it will look just as great on an iPhone as it does in Outlook or Gmail or the hundreds of other devices and clients your subscribers are using.

 If your emails aren’t relevant to your subscribers, they’ll end up in the trash or worse, they’ll end up being marked as spam, bringing down your deliverability and hurting your ROI.
 The marketing world is buzzing about the ‘Internet of Things,’ but we should be talking about the ‘Internet of Me.’
 In the age of personalization and hyper-targeting, consumers expect brands to know who they are and provide them content they care about.
 You have to deliver the right message, to the right person, at the right time.

 Today’s consumers are bombarded with information, and marketers are constantly looking for ways to cut through the noise to reach their audience.
 Relevancy is the marketer’s secret weapon, and the fastest path to revenue.
 Emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from segmented campaigns.

 The good news is that personalizing email campaigns and delivering relevant content to your subscribers has never been easier.
 Successful personalization strategies have three components: